hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 	df <- data.frame(species, glengths)

 Beware of `data.frame()`’s default behaviour which turns strings into factors.
+Print your data frame to the console:

+	df

-If we were to inspect our dataframe, you would see that although the species vector was a character vector, it automatically got converted into a factor inside the data frame.
+Upon inspection of our dataframe, we see that although the species vector was a character vector, it automatically got converted into a factor inside the data frame (the removal of quotation marks).
 To change the default settings you can use `stringAsFactors = FALSE` to suppress this behaviour.

 ***